paavonelimarkka/music-production-docs/instrument-music.md

 # Instrument music (mostly heavy stuff)

-List for good VSTs and other stuff
+List for good VSTs and other stuff.
+Mainly for metal music.
+I try to keep this list minimal and to include just a couple tools per category to keep it simple.

+Open for pull requests, but keep in mind I have a shitty taste in music

 ## Amps